-What have the schools done to provide devices to students?
+What has the school system done to provide devices to students?

-How strong an Internet connection is needed to take part in remote learning, and where can families get such a connection if they don’t have it currently?
+How strong an Internet connection is needed to take part in remote learning, and where can families get such a connection if they don’t have one now?

 How do parents or students get support if they have technology issues?